Three Easy Fall Crafts + Link Party

 Here’s a second easy and cheap idea for your fall tabletop – clothespin place card holders.
 These are simply spray painted and the faux berries are hot glued inside. clothespin place card holder

-Lay them down or stand them up, then tell your guests it’s a hint of what household chore they’ll be doing after dinner. *wink* Or you could just be decent and serve them dessert, your call.
+Lay them down or stand them up, then tell your guests it’s a hint of what household chore they’ll be doing after dinner. :)

 gold clothespin place card holder cg